Democratic Republic of the Congo: Mobutu autocracy and Zaire (1965–1997)

 Mobutu had the staunch support of the United States because of his opposition to communism; the U.S. believed that his administration would serve as an effective counter to communist movements in Africa.
-A single-party system was established, and Mobutu declared himself head of state.
+A one-party system was established, and Mobutu declared himself head of state.
 He periodically held elections in which he was the only candidate.
-Although relative peace and stability were achieved, Mobutu's government was guilty of severe human rights violations, political repression, a cult of personality and corruption.
+Although relative peace and stability were achieved, Mobutu's government was marked by severe human rights violations, political repression, a cult of personality, and corruption.

 By late 1967, Mobutu had successfully neutralized his political opponents and rivals, either through co-opting them into his regime, arresting them, or rendering them otherwise politically impotent.
 Throughout the late 1960s, Mobutu continued to shuffle his governments and cycle officials in and out of the office to maintain control.
-Joseph Kasa-Vubu's death in April 1969 ensured that no person with First Republic credentials could challenge his rule.
+Joseph Kasa-Vubu's death in April 1969 ensured that no person with credentials from the First Republic could challenge his rule.
 By the early 1970s, Mobutu was attempting to assert Zaire as a leading African nation.
 He traveled frequently across the continent while the government became more vocal about African issues, particularly those relating to the southern region.
 Zaire established semi-clientelist relationships with several smaller African states, especially Burundi, Chad, and Togo.

-Corruption became so common the term "le mal Zairois" or "Zairian sickness", meaning gross corruption, theft and mismanagement, was coined, reportedly by Mobutu.
-International aid, most often in the form of loans, enriched Mobutu while he allowed national infrastructure such as roads to deteriorate to as little as one-quarter of what had existed in 1960.
-Zaire became a kleptocracy as Mobutu and his associates embezzled government funds.
+Corruption became so common the term "le mal Zairois", meaning "Zairian sickness", meaning gross corruption, theft and mismanagement, was coined, reportedly by Mobutu.
+Mobutu accumulated a large personal fortune through the diversion of state funds, foreign aid and revenue from natural resources, while Zaire remained impoverished and heavily indebted.
+Zaire became a kleptocracy.